dirigible-io/dirigible-io.github.io/samples/tutorial_helium_custom_stack.md

 > mvn clean install -Pcontent

-After synchronizing all the content you would like to run the regular build for actual packaging as:
+After synchronizing all the content, you should run the regular build for actual packaging:

 > mvn clean install

-The other modules in these project next to the **data** module, contains the **backend services** in JavaScript and the **user interface** web content.
+The other modules in these project next to the **data** module, contain the **backend services** in JavaScript and the **user interface** web content.

 #### Java Standard Module with API Bridge